isomerpages/moe-presbyterianhigh/_useful-links-and-information/For Public.md

 </p>
 <ol data-tight="true" class="tight">
 <li>
-<p>Download and complete the application form.
-You may also request for a
+<p>Download and complete the <a href="https://drive.google.com/file/d/14WgxeFqKwXL_agOJE1997EdAcUcEoHKS/view?usp=drive_link" rel="noopener noreferrer nofollow" target="_blank">application form</a>.
-hardcopy from the School’s General Office.</p>
+You may also request for a hardcopy from the School’s General Office.</p>
 </li>
 <li>
 <p>Attached the following documents together with the application form:</p>